 Pink Floyd fans won’t need any explanation for this post’s title.
 As for the others… well, it’s never too late to become fans of Pink Floyd!

-In fact, they should stay away from regulation.
+For another, successful fintechs have always stayed away from regulation.
 As I’d highlighted in Fintechs Need Marketers And Lobbyists – Not Lawyers and Fintechs Need Guts More Than Lawyers!, many successful startups have flourished by leveraging “regulatory gaps” rather than regulation.

 - Transform the customer banking experience by enabling consumers to compare and save on current accounts, … look for mortgages more easily and access better terms for loans (Source: Finextra article titled Consumers unaware of Open Banking – Equifax)